akashjha21/Workout_Tracker/README.md

 ## ⏱ Time Spent

-> Approximately **4–5 hours** total, including setup, coding, styling, and dark mode enhancement.
+> Approximately **7–8 hours** total, including setup, coding, styling, dark mode enhancement, and a lot of debugging for errors.